important menopause information

 The November, 2017, issue of the American Journal of Obstetrics and Gynecology

 discussed the benefits of removing fallopian tubes at the time of vaginal hysterectomy.
 Removal of the tubes at the time of abdominal or laparoscopic hysterectomy done for benign disease is becoming more routine.
-It was thought that removing the tubes during a vaginal hysterectomy would lead to more complications and blood loss, but the study published demonstrated that the risks were quite low when compared to the decrease in ovarian cancer and deaths.
+It was thought that removing the tubes during a vaginal hysterectomy would lead to more complications and blood loss, but the study recently published demonstrated that the risks were quite low when compared to the decrease in ovarian cancer and deaths.
 The authors recommended that prophylactic removal of the fallopian tubes be considered when a vaginal hysterectomy is done.
 This can be accomplished in about 80% of patients, while in 20% it may not be possible to remove both tubes.
 Why take out the tubes when not planning to remove the ovaries?